 How the work was created

 To create the installation, Ai gathered more than 14,000 life jackets, which he tied together before wrapping them up and down the pillars of the Berlin Konzerthaus.
 The jackets had been collected from Lesbos, which is a Greek island that is often used by Syrian refugees traveling to various parts of Europe as the middle point.
 This middle point is where most refugees are often forced to make the decision to either jump ship or proceed with their long and challenging trip.
 As such, Lesvos acts as both a beacon of hope and a sign of instability for all the refugees that are involved.
 The lifejackets were arranged in only one night.

 The 14,000 life jacks utilized for the installation were used to demonstrate the number of lives that are risked in search of peace.
-So many individuals lose their lives in search of a peaceful area to settle and Ai Weiwei created the installation to represent the huge number in a visual manner that audiences would resonate with and understand.
-The installation went a long way in highlighting the plight of Syrian refugees with the aim of forcing the public and the administration to do the right thing and restore peace in Syria.
+So many individuals lose their lives in search of a peaceful area to settle, and Ai Weiwei created the installation to represent the huge number visually that audiences would resonate with and understand.
+The installation went a long way in highlighting the plight of Syrian refugees to force the public and the administration to do the right thing and restore peace in Syria.

 Life Jackets lawsuit